3qnexx/nexxPLAY-iOS/readme.md

 4. Change your tab to “Build Phases”
 5. Drag the nexxPlay.bundle from the Finder to the “Copy Bundle resources”
 6. Still in “Build Phases”, click on the “+“ icon and add a new run script phase
-7. Copy the code from the file “strip-framework.sh” into the run script phase
+7. Copy the code from the file “strip-framework.sh” into the run script phase.
+Please make sure that this run script phase is the last phase of the build process!
 8. IMPORTANT CHANGE IN XCODE 8, ONLY Objective-C: Change your tab to “Build Settings” and make sure that “Always Embed Swift Standard Libraries” is set to “YES” (the default value is “NO”)

 #### 3rd party frameworks